 - 1 teaspoon brown sugar

-- 3/4 teaspoon red chilli flakes (adjust to your preference of spice)
+- 3/4 teaspoon red chili flakes, (or red pepper flakes -- adjust to your preference of spice)

 - 1/2 teaspoon ground Cumin